MODELS2019-AURORA/AURORA/README.md

 	* [TDMS](./DATASET/TDMS): TDMs are extracted from _NORMALIZE\_MM\_REPRESENTATION_.

 ## Abbreviation
 The name AURORA has a nice connotation.
-Aurora is northern lights where there are distinctive bands of moving lights, which somehow imply seperate metamodel categories.
+Aurora is northern lights where there are distinctive bands of moving, colorful lights, which somehow imply seperate metamodel categories.
 Furthermore, in Italian aurora means "the light of a new day."

 ## Disclaimer